AbdulSyed05/Django-Blog/README.md

 ### GitHub Projects

-[GitHub Projects](https://github.com/AbdulSyed05/Django-Blog/projects?query=is%3Aopen)served as an Agile tool for this project.
+[GitHub Projects](https://github.com/AbdulSyed05/Django-Blog/projects?query=is%3Aopen) served as an Agile tool for this project.

 It isn't a specialized tool, but with the right tags and project creation/issue assignments, it was made to work.